Ex-nurse convicted of raping patient at KC-area hospital - NewsBreak

 Ex-nurse convicted of raping patient at KC-area hospital

 KANSAS CITY (AP) — A Kansas man was convicted Wednesday of raping a woman while he was working as a nurse at a hospital in Missouri.
-Chukwuemeka U. Emmanuel,...jcpost.com
+Chukwuemeka U. Emmanuel,...hayspost.com

 KANSAS CITY (AP) — A Kansas man was convicted Wednesday of raping a woman while he was working as a nurse at a hospital in Missouri.
-Chukwuemeka U. Emmanuel,...jcpost.com
+Chukwuemeka U. Emmanuel,...hayspost.com

 Comments / 0